 It’s easy to explain why:

-- Contributions into the account are not tax deductible but account withdrawals are tax-free,
+- Contributions to the TFSA are not tax deductible but account withdrawals are tax-free,

-- Investments held inside the account grow tax-free,
+- Investments held inside the TFSA grow tax-free,

 - There is no upper age limit for TFSAs.

 This doesn’t mean Registered Retirement Savings Plans (RRSPs) should be avoided, on the contrary, invest in them where you can!

 Just be very mindful of managing the RRSP-generated tax refund.

 RRSPs really only make great “cents” if you manage the refund 🙂

 Last year I wrote this: